Miegakure

 Miegakure (見え隠れ, Miegakure) is an in-development puzzle-platform video game by Marc ten Bosch set in a world with four spatial dimensions.
-Since rendering true four-dimensional (4D) space to a screen is impossible, the game instead renders a three-dimensional (3D) slice of its world.
+Because rendering true four-dimensional (4D) space to a screen is impossible, the game renders two-dimensional images (the screen) of three-dimensional (3D) slices of its world.
 Players can change the dimensions used to create the slice and move within the slice, thereby enabling them to move throughout the 4D world.
 The game has many puzzles that are impossible to solve in a 3D world, but are solvable in the game's 4D world.

-In contrast to traditional 2D or 3D game development, virtually all of the technology behind Miegakure had to be created from scratch since the equations describing physics in a world with four spatial dimensions are different to those in spacetime (which has only three spatial dimensions).
+In contrast to traditional 2D or 3D game development, virtually all of the technology behind Miegakure had to be created from scratch because the equations describing physics in a world with four spatial dimensions differ from those in spacetime (which has only three spatial dimensions).
 The technology underlying the game was used to create the 2017 simulation game 4D Toys, and some of the research underlying the game was published at SIGGRAPH in 2020.
-The game has been in development since 2009, and as of February 2023, does not have a release date.
+The game has been in development since 2009 and, as of October 2025, does not have a release date.

 Gameplay

-Ten Bosch wrote in 2014 that the gameplay of Miegakure "focuses on exploring a 4D world and the consequences of being able to move in 4D."
-In 2014, the game also had characters and a story.
+Bosch has noted that the gameplay in Miegakure "focuses on exploring a 4D world and the consequences of being able to move in 4D."
+Some of these consequences include actions that are impossible in a 3D world, but which become possible in a 4D world.
+For example, taking objects from a locked safe without opening it.
+The game also has characters and a story.